Luxury Brand Scandal: Dior's Italian Subsidiary Under Investigation | Headlines

 Luxury Brand Scandal: Dior's Italian Subsidiary Under Investigation

-An Italian subsidiary of LVMH, producing Dior-branded handbags, has been placed under court administration due to allegations of subcontracting to firms that mistreated workers.
-The Milan court's decision highlights broader issues within luxury fashion supply chains, where companies have struggled with ethical oversight and worker conditions.
+An Italian subsidiary of LVMH, which produces Dior-branded handbags, has been placed under court administration after being investigated for subcontracting to firms that mistreated workers.
+The Milan court cited systematic violations within the fashion industry, highlighting the need to oversee suppliers better and reduce reputational risks.

+This is the third such decision this year by the Milan court in charge of pre-emptive measures, which in April appointed a commissioner to run a company owned by fashion group Giorgio Armani after it was "culpably failing" to adequately oversee its suppliers.
+The court said in a copy of the decision which was seen by Reuters that prosecutors alleged that the violation of rules was not a one-off, but systematic among fashion companies due to the need to pursue higher profits.

-The investigations come amid increased consumer and investor scrutiny of luxury goods companies' supply chains.
-To reduce reputation risks in recent years fashion labels have curbed the number of sub-contractors and internalised production, hurting for example the Tuscan leather goods industry.
-Italy is home to thousands of small manufacturers that cover 50-55% of the global production of luxury clothing and leather goods, consultancy Bain calculated.
+The investigations come amid increased consumer and investor scrutiny of the luxury industry's supply chain.
+To reduce reputation risks in recent years fashion labels have curbed the number of sub-contractors and internalised production, hurting for example Italy's leather goods industry which is based in Tuscany.
+Italy is home to thousands of small manufacturers that cover 50% to 55% of the global production of luxury clothing and leather goods, consultancy Bain calculated.

+The Dior investigation focused on four Chinese suppliers employing 32 staff who worked in the surroundings of Milan, two of whom were immigrants in the country illegally while another seven worked without the required documentation.
+Between March and April, Italian police carried out inspections at the suppliers, named Pelletteria Elisabetta Yang SRL, New Leather Italy SRLS, AZ Operations SRLS, Albertario Milano SRL, the document said.

-The staff lived and worked "in hygiene and health conditions that are below the minimum required by an ethical approach," the document said.
-A representative for LVMH had no immediate comment.
-Shares in LVMH fell on news of the court's decision to hit a session low.
+The staff lived and worked "in hygiene and health conditions that are below the minimum required by an ethical approach," it added.
+Representatives for LVMH had no immediate comment.
+Shares in LVMH extended earlier losses on news of the court's decision to hit a session low.
+They closed down 2.2%.

-Dior is LVMH's second largest fashion label.
-Christian Dior SE is a separate, listed holding company controlled by France's Arnault family, which holds a 42% stake in LVMH.
-24 HOURS A DAY
+Delphine Arnault is chair and CEO of Dior, LVMH's second largest fashion label.
+She is the eldest child of Bernard Arnault, who runs the LVMH empire and is among the world's wealthiest people.
+The Arnault family controls a 42% stake in LVMH.
+'24 HOURS A DAY'

 In the 34-page ruling, the judges said the workers were made to sleep in the workplace in order to have "manpower available 24 hours a day".
 Data mapping electricity consumption showed "seamless day-night production cycles, including during the holidays."